Ofekgamliel/Trivia-Quiz-Android-client/README.md

 ## Summary
 The project consists of three parts:
 1. Server - eclipse
-	 - Responsible for communication with the establishment and the client:
+	 - Responsible for communication with the DB and the Android client:

 2. Database - mySQL
 	 - Contains 2 tables: questions and high scores